nickdesaulniers/nickdesaulniers.github.com/source/_posts/2019-05-12-f-vs-f-void-in-c-vs-c-plus-plus.markdown

 have the semantics of "`f` takes no arguments," as the previous examples all no longer have the `xorl %eax, %eax`.
 Same for `f(void)` in C or C++.
-That's because `foo()` and `foo(int)` are two different function in C++ thanks to operator overloading (thanks reddit user /u/OldWolf2).
+That's because `foo()` and `foo(int)` are two different function in C++ thanks to function overloading (thanks reddit user /u/OldWolf2).
 Also, it seems that C supported this difference for backwards compatibility w/ K & R C.

 ```c
 int bar(void);
 int bar(int x) { return x + 42; }
 ```
-Is an error in C, but in C++ thanks to operator overloading these are two separate functions! (`_Z3barv` vs `_Z3bari`).
+Is an error in C, but in C++ thanks to function overloading these are two separate functions! (`_Z3barv` vs `_Z3bari`).
 (Thanks HN user [pdpi](https://news.ycombinator.com/item?id=19895079), for helping me understand this.
 Cunningham's Law ftw.)